mponsa/word-searcher/README.md

 ### Architecture

-This application was made following Clean Architecture principles, in which business logic is separated from business layer.
+This application was made following Clean Architecture principles, in which business logic is separated from presentation layer.
 You can find core logic inside core package, which is divided into Entities & Usecases.

 Entities represent models inside our domain, and usecases create and uses those entities to serve a single purpose.